 Comprehensive Dental Health offers a full range of approaches to treat any disease present, and to care for the area immediately around each tooth for all of our New Haven patients.
 These gum disease treatment procedures include:

 If you are suffering from gum disease (either gingivitis or periodontitis), our dentist will determine how serious the damage is to your teeth, gums, and surrounding bone, and will decide what the next best step is.
 For many of our patients, routine cleanings and better at-home oral maintenance are usually enough to combat minor gum disease.
 If your gum disease has progressed and requires more aggressive measures to protect your teeth, we will come up with a periodontal treatment plan just for you and your teeth.

-Please contact Comprehensive Dental Health, LLC if you would like to learn more about our periodontal treatment in New Haven, Connecticut!
+Please contact Comprehensive Dental Health if you would like to learn more about our periodontal treatment in New Haven, CT!